adrihans/Decoding_NER_Biases/docs/index.md

 We can see that only two models -`md` and `trf`- have the same -and the correct- results, recognizing `Barack Obama` as a *person* and `Facebook` as an *organization* while for instance `sm` and `md` models have recognized `NLP` as an organization name.
 This will be detailed in the next parts on the applications, but then the results depend greatly on the kind of model being used.
-At the end, to get a measure of the average bias - if there is one - we also computed the average score of model on each test.
+At the end, to get a measure of the average bias - if there is one - we also computed the average score of the four models for each test.

 ### :passport_control: First names

 Firstly, since we were really inspired by [the article](https://arxiv.org/pdf/2008.03415.pdf), but also because, as we explained, we thought they were not going far enough, we tested our hypothesis of existing biases in NER models on first names.

-We used the same template as in the article: the [Winogender Schemas].
-It is a quite famous one, developped at the beginning to !!!!!!!!!!!!!!!!!!!!!!!!

-It consists of 120 sentences with possible named entites: `Participant`, `Occupation` and a `Pronoun`.
+We used the same template as in the article: the [Winogender Schemas](https://github.com/rudinger/winogender-schemas).
+It is a quite famous one, developped at the beginning to *"test for the presence of gender bias in automated coreference resolution systems."* It consists of 120 sentences with possible named entites: `Participant`, `Occupation` and a `Pronoun`.
 Yet, we have to clean the sentences, firstly by deleting the possible `the` before `Participant` or `Occupation`.

 For instance, this original winogender sentence : `'The $PARTICIPANT left the $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.'` was replaced by this one: `$PARTICIPANT left $OCCUPATION a big tip because $NOM_PRONOUN had made the drink very strong.`.